 At the completion of his presidency, Washington retired to his plantation, known as Mount Vernon.
 Like the rum-producing Caribbean colonies, Virginia was built on the work of enslaved people, and Mount Vernon was no exception.
 A lifelong slave owner, Washington had as many as 317 enslaved people living on his estate.

 The irony of waging a war that began with a declaration that “all men are created equal” while continuing to own people as property was not entirely lost on Washington, who struggled for years with this contradiction.
 Privately, he repeatedly advocated for the abolition of slavery.
 A friend remembered Washington telling him in 1798, “Not only do I pray for [abolition] on the score of human dignity, but I can clearly foresee that nothing but the rooting out of slavery can perpetuate the existence of our union.”
 Yet he took no public stand on the matter before, during or after his presidency.

 At Mount Vernon, Washington soon got into the distillation business.
 His farm manager, James Anderson, who had learned to distill whiskey during his youth in Scotland, began production in 1797 on a small still.
 Washington was impressed with its output and ordered a purpose-built distillery be constructed.
 Run by enslaved people like the rest of Mount Vernon, it was the largest in the country at that time, turning out 11,000 gallons of whiskey and fruit brandies in 1799, the year of Washington’s death.

 Whiskey and brandy but, with molasses difficult to obtain, no rum.
 As a distiller, Washington had to abandon the spirit that had served him so well throughout his career as a politician and a soldier.
 “In my research, I have not found any evidence of Washington making rum at Mount Vernon,” says Steven T. Bashore, the director of historic trades at today’s Mount Vernon.

 But Washington still bought a lot of it.
 “He procured rum from a distillery in Alexandria and from other West Indies sources,” says Bashore.
-This was drunk by his guests as well as his slaves, as part of their daily rations.
+This was drunk by his guests, as well as those he enslaved as part of their daily rations.